 Today is Star Wars Day.
 The first documented use of the phrase “May the 4th be with you” came from Margaret Thatcher’s political party, to congratulate her on her victory in the 1979 election.
 The first official celebration of Star Wars Day happened at the Toronto Underground Cinema in 2001, where the idea quickly caught on among fans.
-For this day, we searched for the archetypes in Star Wars and art!
+For this day, we searched for archetypes in Star Wars and art!

 A New Hope, the first Star Wars film, was released over 40 years ago.
 9 films and several sequels, prequels, and spin-offs later, the cultural impact of the saga of Luke Skywalker is undeniable.
-One of the reasons these stories are so enduring is because director George Lucas was heavily influenced by the ideas of the monomyth in the creation of his universe, particularly by the work of Joseph Campbell.
+One of the reasons these stories are so enduring is the fact that director George Lucas was heavily influenced by the ideas of the monomyth in the creation of his universe, particularly by the work of Joseph Campbell.

-Campbell was an American professor of literature whose work was in large part based on what he called the monomyth, the Hero’s Journey.
+Campbell was an American professor of literature whose work was in large part based on what he called the monomyth: the Hero’s Journey.
 The monomyth is a story template shared by many world cultures where a hero leaves home and, through a series of adventures and ordeals, returns enlightened and ready to help the community he once left.
 We approach the monomyth – which ultimately is a pattern for an individual’s journey of life – through archetypes or certain characters that embody different traits and represent our ways of understanding and engaging with the world.

 Before Campbell, the psychiatrist Karl Jung had identified 12 models of behavior.
-And even before then, the ancients were understanding the world through archetypes that have been passed down to us in the form of myths.
+And even before then, the ancients were understanding the world through archetypes that had been passed down to us in the form of myths.
 When we compare the archetypes in Star Wars with those that surface in so many cultures throughout the world, it is easier to see the appeal of this enduring story and why it has touched so many people since its release.

 Luke faces different antagonists, but his ultimate adversary is the Emperor.
 The adversary is a shadow version of the hero, willing to do anything to stand in the way of the hero achieving the goal, and ready to thwart him or her at every turn.
-In Laocoön and his Sons, attributed to Agesander, Athenodoros, and Polydorus of Rhodes, the adversary is very easy to spot.
+In Laocoön and His Sons, attributed to Agesander, Athenodoros, and Polydorus of Rhodes, the adversary is very easy to spot.

 Han Solo is a great example of an anti-hero.
 An anti-hero may or may not have all the qualities of the hero, but lacks the desire to achieve for the greater good.
 Samson is a classic anti-hero.
 Here we see him as depicted by Valentin de Boulogne, at the Metropolitan Museum in New York City.

 Princess Leia is the main female figure in the film, and she displays elements of these two archetypes at different times.
-She is in need of help at the beginning, but she is also strong-minded and capable, and proves a temptation distracting Luke from his Jedi training, and luring Han into the rebellion.
+She is in need of help at the beginning, but she is also strong-minded and capable, and proves a temptation, distracting Luke from his Jedi training, and luring Han into the rebellion.

 The mentor’s role is to provide guidance to the protagonist up until a certain point, where the hero then has to figure things out on his or her own.
-The quintessential mentor in Star Wars is Obi-Wan Kenobi, who sets Luke on the path to becoming a Jedi, but is not there to see the end of Luke’s journey.
+The quintessential mentor in Star Wars is Obi-Wan Kenobi, who sets Luke on the path to becoming a Jedi but is not there to see the end of Luke’s journey.
 Here we see the centaur Chiron Teaching Achilles, in a detail of a fresco from Herculaneum, now at the Museo Archeologico Nazionale in Naples, Italy.

 The power of archetypes in the collective psyche cannot be overstated.
 Archetypes allow audiences to connect certain parts of themselves to characters in stories and art, thereby creating a stronger connection and facilitating understanding and learning on many different levels.
 The ancients knew it, the artists knew it, and George Lucas knew it.

-Archetypes have been enriching art and the human experience since our first ancestors gathered together by firesides long ago and told stories to each other.
+Archetypes like these from Star Wars have been enriching art and the human experience since our first ancestors gathered together by firesides long ago and told stories to each other.
 Story and art are their own kind of force.
-This Star Wars Day, May the 4th be with you!